Jannat 2: Release

 Jannat 2 released on 4 May 2012, in 1975 screens at 1575 theatres across India.

 Critical reception

 Jannat 2 received mixed response from critics.
 Taran Adarsh of Bollywood Hungama gave the film 4/5 stars, saying that "On the whole, Jannat 2 is an engaging film with tremendous appeal for the masses.
 An absorbing story, a swift and coherent narrative, exemplary direction, fantastic action, soothing music and stellar performances summarize the highlights of this triumphant franchise."
 Gaurav Malani of Economic Times gave the film 4/5 stars, stating that "Overlook a few of its sinful indulgences and Jannat 2 can turn out to be a hell of a ride!"
-Indicine gave the film 3/5 stars, concluding that "Jannat 2 is a typical Bhatt film – it has a bit of everything; great music, romance, good performances, light-hearted moments and love-making scenes."
-Mrigank Dhaniwala of Koimoi gave the film 3/5 stars, saying that "On the whole, Jannat 2 is an entertaining fare from Vishesh Films.
-If you go in expecting that, you won't be disappointed."
 Madhureeta Mukherjee of The Times of India gave the film 3/5 stars, stating that "Jannat 2 is a decent crime caper, but doesn't shoot you between the eyes."